Gildas the Albanian

 Saint Gildas the Albanian also known as Gildas the Scot, is a spurious early British saint.
-Apparently identical with Saint Gildas (known as Gildas the Wise or Gildas the Historian), he was invented in the 17th century to explain away inconsistencies in mediaeval sources.
+Apparently identical with Saint Gildas (known as Gildas the Wise or Gildas the Historian), he was invented in the 17th century to explain away inconsistencies in medieval sources.

 Narrative

 Gildas was reportedly the son of Caunus, king of some southern provinces in North Britain.

 According to legend his father was killed in war by king Arthur.